Special Events Impacting Delaware's Roadways

 DelDOT reserves the right to revoke this permit at any time if the special event creates major traffic problems or the safety of the event participants and/or the traveling public is compromised.
 If this permit is revoked by DelDOT during the event, the event activities shall cease immediately.

 Traffic Control Requirements

 Only qualified people specializing in temporary traffic control shall place traffic control devices on Delaware's roadways.
-The event organizer is responsible for all costs of temporary traffic control in accordance with the approved traffic control plan, including any required portable changeable message signs.
-If the event organizer requests DelDOT assistance with traffic control, including labor and equipment, all costs will be borne by the event organizer.
-An estimate will be prepared and a concurrence letter will be provided prior to the beginning of the event.
+An event organizer may be responsible for all costs of temporary traffic control in accordance with the approved traffic control plan, including any required portable changeable message signs.
+If the event organizer requests DelDOT assistance with traffic control, including labor and equipment, all costs will be borne by the event organizer unless conditions as defined in the January 12, 2019 Special Events Policies and Procedures- Traffic Management Regulation are met.
+In the event that costs will be billed to the organizer, an estimate will be prepared and a concurrence letter will be provided prior to the beginning of the event.
 The concurrence letter provides a binding contract between the event organizer and DelDOT for the costs associated with DelDOT provided traffic control.
 Billing for traffic control costs will occur after the completion of the event.
-The event organizer is encouraged to seek estimates from private companies that specialize in temporary traffic control or to seek donations of traffic control equipment for the purposes of the event.
+When practical, the event organizer is encouraged to seek estimates from private companies that specialize in temporary traffic control or to seek donations of traffic control equipment for the purposes of the event.

-If portable changeable message signs (PCMS) are used for the event, either provided by DelDOT (at the cost of the event organizer) or by other means, the event organizer shall complete the Portable Changeable Message Sign Approval Form and submit the form to the Department for approval no later than 14 days prior to the start of the event.
+If portable changeable message signs (PCMS) are used for the event, either provided by DelDOT (potentially at a cost to the event organizer) or by other means, the event organizer shall complete the Portable Changeable Message Sign Approval Form and submit the form to the Department for approval no later than 14 days prior to the start of the event.